 After 37 years of clinical work in Houston, here is my honest answer.
 Picking the right level of care is one of the highest-leverage decisions in treatment.
 Too little structure and early recovery does not hold.
 Too much and people disengage from work and family they need to keep.
 This guide explains both levels, how clinicians choose, and how our flagship Individualized Intensive Programming fits alongside them.

-What a Partial Hospitalization Program (PHP) Is
+What Is a Partial Hospitalization Program (PHP)?

 PHP is the most intensive level of care you can receive while still living at home or in sober living.
 It provides hospital-level structure during the day without an overnight stay.